velomash/aws-git-backed-gatsby-static-site/README.md

   4. When the stack starts up, two email messages will be sent to the address associated with your domain's registration and one will be sent to your AWS account address.
-Open each email and approve these:
+Open and approve each email.
-   - ACM Certificate (2)
-   - SNS topic subscription

 The CloudFormation stack will be stuck until the ACM certificates are approved.
 The CloudFront distributions are created afterwards and can take over 30 minutes to complete.